darey-devops/devops-class/GitOps-Documentation.md

 ![argocd-UI](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*z0-YM4VOkxJ1fGQq.png)

+#### Deploy application with dashboard

-To deploy a basic application using ArgoCD, follow these steps:
+To deploy a basic application using ArgoCD Dashboard, follow these steps:

 1. Fork the Git repository created for this tutorial.
 You can find the repository [here]([repository_url](https://github.com/tahirjaved1/argocd-config)).
 This repository contains all the necessary files for the deployment.